eclipse/ice/org.eclipse.ice.dev/org.eclipse.ice.dev.jsonschemaconverter/README.md

 # JSON Schema Converter

 This README's purpose is to be a guide for the JsonSchemaConverter utility by explaining it's purpose, usage, and expected output.
-This utility takes a JSON file following the format of Json Schema (https://json-schema.org/), and saves a JSON file containing the data from the schema that follows the JSON format accepted by org.eclipse.ice.dev.PojoFromJson.
+This utility takes a JSON file following the format of JSON Schema (https://json-schema.org/), and saves a JSON file containing the data from the schema that follows the JSON format accepted by org.eclipse.ice.dev.PojoFromJson.
 This utility can also automatically invoke PojoFromJson's conversion methods to go ahead and produce Java files representing the original JSON schema file.

 ## Building and Executing